fmhy/edit/docs/.vitepress/notes/android-spotify-note.md

 #### Android Spotify Note

-Many modded apks are buggy as of now and may not work at all.
+Many modded APKs are buggy as of now and may not work at all.